zhuang-li/zhuang-li.github.io/_pages/about.md

 ## Collaboration and Supervision

-I am eager to collaborate on innovative NLP and machine learning projects, particularly in semantic parsing, social NLP, data-efficient NLP, and efficient learning methods.
-I also welcome opportunities to supervise motivated students on cutting-edge research topics.
+I am eager to collaborate on innovative NLP and machine learning projects, particularly in semantic parsing, social NLP and data-efficient NLP.

+I welcome:
+- Remote interns with strong research backgrounds for interesting collaborative projects
+- Industry partners from tech companies interested in practical NLP challenges

+For PhD supervision at RMIT, I collaborate with senior faculty members (usually professors) at RMIT as part of the supervision team.
+I welcome applications for:
+- Grant-based students (subject to grant availability)
+- University scholarship applicants (highly competitive)

+*Interested?
+Feel free to reach out by sending your CV and research interests to zhuang.li@rmit.edu.au!*

 ---